hkhan-99/Database-Managment-Systems--SQL/README.md

 # Database-Managment-Systems--SQL
-Working with mySQL in Oracle Database
+Working with mySQL and Oracle Database